oscaralanpierce/sim_api_v2/docs/developer/controller-services.md

 end
 ```

-### The `Service::Result` Class
+### The `Service::ErrorResult` Class

-Controller services return subclasses of `Service::Result` from their `#perform` method.
-Each subclass, such as `Service::OkResult` or `Service::NotFoundResult`, defines a status and either a resource or errors to be returned in the body.
-For a `Service::NoContentResult`, the resource and errors are both `nil`.
+Subclasses of `Service::ErrorResult`, such as `Service::NotFoundResult` and `Service::UnprocessableEntityResult` take an options hash that can include an `:errors` array, an `:error` array or string, or both.
+These are normalised into a flattened `:errors` array that is returned in the response body.
+If both keys are defined, the value of `:error` is added to the final `:errors` array as well.

-Each `Service::Result` subclass defines a `#status` method.
+Each subclass defines a `#status` method.
 This method returns the symbol that Rails uses to indicate a particular server response.
-For example, `:ok` becomes status 200, `:not_found` becomes status 404, etc. Successful (200-range) results have a `:resource` passed into their constructor; error results have an `:error` string or `:errors` array passed in.
-If a string is passed in as `:error`, it is normalised to an `:errors` array containing that string on the final result object.
+For example, `:unprocessable_entity` becomes status 422, `:not_found` becomes status 404, etc.

+#### The `Service::UnauthorizedResult`

+The `Service::UnauthorizedResult` class is an important element in the security of the API, and for that reason behaves a little differently from other `Service::ErrorResult` subclasses.
+Unauthorized results should _never_ return a resource of any kind.
+They should also always return the same, generic failure message.
+Giving a specific failure reason, or returning different error messages at different stages in program execution, risks giving an attacker data points to help formulate their next attempt.
+All a client needs to know about an authorization failure is that authorization has failed.
+More specific errors, if available, are logged so the application maintainers can further investigate authorization failures.

+### The `Service::SuccessResult` Class

+Subclasses of `Service::SuccessResult`, such as `Service::OkResult` and `Service::CreatedResult`, take a `resource` that will be returned in the response body, generally an Active Record model or collection. `Service::NoContentResult` instances do not have a resource defined; any resource passed into their constructor will be squashed.
+If you need a resource, you should not use `Service::NoContentResult`.

 ### The `Controller::Response` Class

-The `Controller::Response` class is instantiated with a controller instance and a `Service::Result` subclass instance.
-Its `#execute` method renders the status and response body indicated by the result object from the controller passed in, calling either `#head` (for the `Service::NoContentResult`) or `#render` (for all other result classes) on the controller.
+The `Controller::Response` class is instantiated with a controller instance and a `Service::ErrorResult` or `Service::SuccessResult` subclass instance.
+Its `#execute` method renders the status and response body indicated by the result object from the controller passed in, calling either `#head` (for the `Service::NoContentResult`) or `#render` (for other result classes) on the controller.

 ## Adding Handlers to an Existing Controller

 If you want to add a new route, you will need to add a handler to the relevant controller.
 In order to do this, you should create a controller service in the `/app/controller_services/<some_controller>/` directory with a class name corresponding to the handler.
 The class is then namespaced under the controller class, in keeping with Zeitwerk requirements.
 Any data required to handle the request, such as a logged-in user or request params, should be passed into your service's initializer and stored in instance variables.
-The instance method `#perform` returns whatever `Service::Result` subclasses it may need to handle the request (often a success class like `Service::OkResult` and one or more error subclasses like `Service::NotFoundResult`).
+The instance method `#perform` returns whatever `Service::SuccessResult`/`Service::ErrorResult` subclasses it may need to handle the request (often a success class like `Service::OkResult` and one or more error classes like `Service::NotFoundResult`).

 ```ruby
 import 'service/ok_result'